mreider/mr-grumpy-pants/content/posts/h20no.md

 Anyhow - the water we get isn't chilled, so we fill some bottles and refrigerate them.
 The cycle is simple: fill a bottle, use it, empty it, refill it.
 Or you'd think it's simple.
 It's really not.

 First problem is my ADD.
 I am completely unable to ignore bottles that aren't full.
-If there's a half-empty bottle on the counter I drop everything to fill it.
-My compulsion makes everyone a little crazy.
+If there's a half-empty bottle on the counter, no matter what else is happening, I drop everything to fill it.
+This drives everyone a little crazy.

 Second problem is the kids.
 Way too lazy about refilling bottles.
-They'rs crafty about it too - they drain each one to a level that is arguably not-yet-empty, and thus not-yet-necessary to refill.
-By Sunday the fridge contains five separate bottles with a tiny gulp in each.
+They're crafty too - leaving each one at a level that is arguably not-yet-empty, and thus not-yet-necessary to refill.
+By Sunday the fridge contains five separate bottles with tiny gulps in each.

 Third problem is the combination of the first two problems.

-There's also a Long Island bred (a.k.a loud-ish) wife wandering around, expressing that these, and other problems, should be resolved a.s.a.p.
+There's also a Long Island bred (loud-ish) wife wandering around, expressing that these, and other problems, should be resolved ASAP.

 Let's turn to the upside then.
 The dispenser is 10 meters from the fridge.
 A 20-meter round trip.
 That’s 40 meters daily, 280 meters weekly, and about 14 km per year.
-So there's the benefit of some exercise in keeping these folks hydrated.
+So there's a benefit of exercise in keeping these folks hydrated.

-Aprapos of nothing, while my exercise is calculated in meters the water jugs are very imperial.
-Each one is 18.927 liters or 5 gallons.
-This is another mystery.
+Aprapos of nothing.
+The exercise was calculated in meters but the water jugs are imperial.
+Each one is 18.927 liters.
+Exactly 5 gallons.
+Nobody in Austria knows what a gallon looks like.

-Same thing goes for mountain bike tires, by the way, which are sold to Europeans in inches, not centimeters, even though nobody knows what an inch looks like over here.
+Same thing goes for mountain bike tires, by the way, which are sold to Europeans in inches, not centimeters.
+"What's an inch?" people ask.

-More useless information for your heads.
+More useless information for your head.
 You're welcome.

 ![You're going the wrong way](/images/metric-imperial.png)